 Expanding the Toolkit of Climate Solutions:

 Geoengineering research expands the range of climate solutions available for consideration.
-While mitigation and adaptation remain essential, it is important to explore complementary approaches.
-Geoengineering techniques, such as solar radiation management or carbon dioxide removal, could potentially provide additional means to mitigate global warming or offset carbon emissions.
+While mitigation and adaptation remain important, it is more important to explore complementary approaches.
+Geoengineering techniques, such as solar radiation management or carbon dioxide removal, could potentially provide the key means to mitigate global warming or offset carbon emissions.
 By expanding the toolkit of options, society gains greater flexibility and improved chances of achieving climate goals.

 Scientific Understanding and Risk Assessment:

 Geoengineering research offers an opportunity to deepen our scientific understanding of the Earth system and climate dynamics.
 By investigating the potential impacts, risks, and uncertainties associated with geoengineering techniques, we can develop robust risk assessment frameworks.
-This knowledge informs policymakers, allowing them to make informed decisions based on scientific evidence and ensures responsible deployment, should it be deemed necessary in the future.
+This knowledge informs policymakers, allowing them to make informed decisions based on scientific evidence and ensures responsible deployment.

 International Collaboration and Governance:

 Geoengineering research promotes international collaboration and governance frameworks.
-Addressing the challenges of geoengineering necessitates a global perspective, as the impacts transcend national borders.
+Addressing the challenges of geoengineering necessitates a global perspective, as the impacts will often transcend national borders and Exclusive Economic Zones (EEZ).
 By fostering collaboration among scientists, policymakers, and stakeholders worldwide, we can collectively shape responsible governance mechanisms, ensuring transparency, ethical considerations, and equitable distribution of benefits and risks.

 Ethical Considerations and Public Engagement: